MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/administrator-settings-for-viva-sales.md

 Your organization may have multiple environments for you and your sellers to work in.
 Environments help to reduce the risk of making unintended changes to a production environment, for example.
 You can test customizations in a development environment to make sure they don’t disrupt your business operations or your customers' experience before you deploy them to your production environment.

-You'll need to switch CRM environments from Viva Sales in Outlook and come back to Viva Sales app in Teams:
+You will need to switch CRM environments from Viva Sales in Outlook and come back to Viva Sales app in Teams:

 1. [Sign out of Viva Sales in Outlook](https://support.microsoft.com/topic/sign-out-of-viva-sales-7c62164a-ee27-48c7-93a0-c18bb1055cd6).
 2. In the **Welcome to Viva Sales!** pane, select **Sign in to get started**, and then select your CRM and environment to use.